Arjun-G-Ravi/Cow-invaders/README.md

 Just download the repository, and run the code using python3.
 You must have pygame library installed.
 It can be installed using ```pip install pygame```.

 # Future plans

-### Game Based
-- Cow will be able to jump to kill the enemy
-- The cow will get boost from random grass appearences, which will lead to various things
-- The cow will get update as the score gets higher, to control the massive enemy waves

 ### AI Based
 - Automate the game with
     - Deep Reinforcement Learning